 Positive post-open actions

-There are actions after opening that predicts good fortune, too.
+There are actions after opening that predict good fortune, too.
 If a recipient adds your sender address to their favorites or contact list, or rescues your email from the dungeon by flagging it as “not spam,” that means they like you. 🥰️

 How do you gain your subscribers’ affection?
 With content they’ll love.

 Send them personalized, targeted emails that deliver what the subject line promises.

 Your subscription rate is another way to gain insight into how well your emails are being received.
 But, if you don’t ask the right questions this number can be deceiving.